"The Total Money Makeover": Book Review

 There are many financial books on the market some are very focused on investing.
 Investing is a later step in this book and it makes total sense.
 Keep in mind that many financial advisors have their own agenda and that is to make large commissions from your investment decisions!
 When you reach the investment stage (by extinguishing your debt) it is wise to engage a "fee for service" financial advisor who is not affiliated with specific investment products.

 However, let's not get ahead of ourselves here.
 Before heading down the investment path you have to have the money to invest!
-Dave's method eliminate your debt payments first so you can redirect your money into investments.
-You want to be on the investment path where your money will start to grown on its own.
+Dave's method eliminates your debt payments first so you can redirect your money into investments.
+You want to be on the investment path where your money will start to grow on its own.

 Keep in mind that the only thing that may come between you and your financial freedom is you.
 You must make the decision to do this and then stick to the plan.
 Dave's plan is designed around small successes that will keep you motivated and on track.